stefankeys/OtakingHugo/content/liberal-2.md

 There is nothing to dilute - fish and fucking chips?

 There is nothing left to dilute.
 Britain is basically a museum for American and Chinese tourists now.
 It's like when the Romans invaded Sparta, it was just a village at that point and thereafter.

 Most European States can't be bothered to pay for the minimum amount of military spending required to be part of NATO.[The United States are devolving in South American style shenanigans coincidentally as the ethnic makeup of the United States is starting to resemble that of South America - It's culture of course, but people do not leave culture at the border, they carry it with them and they can't help it because that is who we are].
 And Europe is an old people's caring home with resentful foreign carers.[Why are they resentful?
 Envy and a sense of moral superiority to make up for material inferiority.]

 Again - you may have a rational point.
 But your words are not inspiring and they will not make the world a better place.

-Just curious, but if verification caused the loss of some percentage of your income - but stopped a non-zero level of child sexual abuse, at what marginal levels of income loss and reducing child abuse would this actually be worth it to you?
+Just curious, but if verification caused the loss of some percentypee of your income - but stopped a non-zero level of child sexual abuse, at what marginal levels of income loss and reducing child abuse would this actually be worth it to you?
 If your answer is at no level whatsoever - I feel like that's a pretty sad fact and really shows me why child sexual abuse pervades online adult entertainment communities so much, fundamentally it is more about money than anything else I guess?
 It is a dirty question because we are a dirty species.
 The same applies to questions about environmentalism - at what marginal rate of benefit do we justify the razing of forests and the destruction of irreplaceable biodiversity for some economic end?

 It is too easy to ask dirty questions at the expense of others.
 At any economic cost, it will affect the ends of those with the least economic strength the most.
 How about looking for solutions at your own expense the most?
 Even at your total expense, it will have a non-zero effect.